nextonesfaster/website-test/content/projects/brawlcord.md

 +++
 title = "brawlcord"
-description = "a Discord bot which allows users to play a simplified version of the game Brawl Stars on Discord" weight = 4
+description = "A Discord bot which allows users to play a simplified version of the game Brawl Stars on Discord" weight = 5

 [extra]
 cmd = "cat"